 If you ‘toddler prep’ your house, furnishings and ornaments you will not go far wrong.

-Lock away all medications and cleaning materials.
+Lock away all medications, laundry products and cleaning materials.

 Cover your cooker hob following use to prevent burns.

 Check all rooms in particular garages and cellars for small holes from which a kitten can get stuck or escape.
+Cats have no shoulder bones and can therefore squeeze through very tight gaps.

 Michael Fox theorised that cats have three categories of sound; murmurs, vowels and high intensity sounds.
 To this you can also add the silent meow.